-- Fear or Uncertainty due to the serious nature or the disease and or decline in health and independence of the individual you are caring for.
+Fear or uncertainty due to the serious nature or the disease or decline in health and independence of the individual you are caring for.
 There may be uncertainty as to how to proceed.
-Being in the position of being a caregiver usually carries some heavy responsibility and sometimes-scary situations and decision making.
+The position of caregiver usually carries some heavy responsibility and sometimes high-stakes situations and decision making.

-- Shift in Roles: If you’re caring for an elderly parent, it can be difficult to see someone who’s traditionally been in the role of caring for you to be now in need of help.
-It may be difficult to see your loved one in such a vulnerable position, and it’s often hard for those needing care to be feeling so helpless.
+Shift in roles: if you are caring for an elderly parent, it can be difficult to see someone who has traditionally been in the role of caring for you to now be in need of help.
+It may be difficult to see your loved one in such a vulnerable position, and it is often hard for those needing care to be feeling so helpless.
 This can take a toll on all parties involved.

-- Isolation: When dealing with the needs of someone who requires constant care, a caregiver can feel isolated from the rest of the world.
-Whether you’re in a position where it’s unsafe to leave your loved one alone, or even if they just get lonely when you leave, you may find yourself much more tied to the house than before, which can make it more difficult for you to get exercise, connect with others, and do the things that help you take stress off.
+Isolation: when dealing with the needs of someone who requires constant care, a caregiver can feel isolated from the rest of the world.
+Whether you are in a position where it is unsafe to leave your loved one alone, or if they get lonely when you leave, you may find yourself much more tied to the house than before, which can make it more difficult for you to get exercise, connect with others, and do the things that help you manage stress.

-- Little Time Alone: While caregivers may feel isolated from others, it’s also common to have very little time alone.
-The need for solitude is very real for most people, and the stress of getting little time alone can feel confusing for someone who also feels isolated, but both feelings can coexist with caregivers, causing their stress to multiply.
+Little time alone: while caregivers may feel isolated from others, it is also common to have very little time alone.
+The need for solitude is very real for most people, and the stress of getting little time alone can feel confusing for someone who also feels isolated.
+However, both feelings can coexist with caregivers, causing their stress to multiply.

-- Guilt: Sometimes the responsibility and feelings of isolation can be overwhelming, and caregivers feel burned-out.
-Sometimes feelings of guilt accompany such feelings, as though they’re a sign of disloyalty.
+Guilt: sometimes the responsibility and feelings of isolation can be overwhelming, and caregivers feel burned-out.
+Guilt can accompany such feelings, as though they are a sign of disloyalty.
 Feelings of frustration are understandable, but guilt is still common.

-- Exhaustion: Caregivers often become overwhelmed with exhaustion due to trying to juggle all of the needs and expectations of caring for their loved one often while trying to manage other areas of their personal life as well.
-Strain of trying to be a parent while also a caregiver and a spouse can be exhausting when trying to fulfill all expectations.
+Exhaustion: caregivers often become overwhelmed with exhaustion while trying to juggle all of the needs and expectations of caring for their loved one often while trying to manage other areas of their personal life as well.
+Strain of managing other relationships while also a caregiver can be exhausting when trying to fulfill all expectations.

 These are just a few of the stressors that caregivers commonly feel, and many people may feel that their stress levels are excessive and that they must not be handling things as well as they should.
-If you feel that way, I hope the above list puts you at ease: You are facing significant pressures, and stress is a natural reaction.
-It is important though to understand the significant effect constant stress has on your overall health.
+If you feel that way, understand that you are facing significant pressures, and stress is a natural reaction.
+It is important, though, to understand the significant effect constant stress has on your overall health.

 Some of the other health issues that may develop due to high stress levels include:

-If you are feeling overwhelmed and having difficulty handling the stressors of caring for your loved one it is important that you work to understand your stress and to find a healthy outlet for your stress.
+If you are feeling overwhelmed and having difficulty handling the stressors of caring for your loved one it is important that you work to understand your stress and to find a healthy outlet.
 There are support and services available in the community to help.

 Some services available to caregivers:

-Whatever you chose to do, make sure that you are allowing yourself time to separate yourself from your roll as a caregiver to provide yourself with time for yourself.
-Make sure to schedule time to manager your personal life, socialize with friends/family, taking a walk or exercising and do activities you enjoy doing, It is important to care of yourself and keep yourself healthy.
+Whatever you chose to do, make sure that you are allowing yourself time to separate yourself from your role as a caregiver and engage in self-care.
+Schedule time to manage your personal life, socialize with friends/family, take a walk, get exercise, and do activities you enjoy doing.
+Remember the metaphor of oxygen masks on a flight: you must secure yours before securing one for someone else.
 If you do not care for yourself you will not be capable of providing the best care for your loved one.

-If you or someone you know is struggling with Caregiver Stress please contact Heather Tamilio, LSW at Best Home Care.
-Heather will help guide you to the support and services that are available in your community.
-You may also click on the link below for a free In-Home Assessment where you can discuss care need.
-Hiring professionals for even just a few hours a week to allow the primary caregiver a break while knowing their loved on is in the care of a well trained and caring individual helps to relieve some of the burdens of care giving.
-At Best Home Care there are no minimum hours required for service.
+If you or someone you know is struggling with caregiver stress please contact Sheila Richardson at Best Home Care.
+Sheila will help guide you to the support and services that are available in your community.
+You may also click here for a free In-Home Assessment where you can discuss care need.
+Hiring professionals for even just a few hours a week allows the primary caregiver to take a break, while knowing their loved one is in the care of a well-trained and caring individual, and this helps to relieve some of the burdens of caregiving.
+At Best Home Care, there are no minimum hours required for service.